 Her formal education was acquired from The North Carolina School of the Arts (specialized high school diploma in music and Bachelor of Music), Arizona State University (Master of Music), and Louisiana State University (Doctor of Musical Arts).
 Her informal education is much less tidy, far more complicated, and infinitely more interesting.

-Amy took full advantage of all the time she spent at home during the pandemic: she reorganized her entire apartment, sold all of her unused stuff on eBay, shaved her head, acquired many jaw harps, built this website, became obsessed with her plants, and learned to play the uilleann pipes.
+Amy took full advantage of all the time she spent at home during the pandemic: she reorganized her entire apartment, sold all of her unused stuff on eBay, shaved her head, acquired many jaw harps and harmonicas, built this website, became obsessed with her plants, and learned to play the uilleann pipes.